-A. The foregoing recitals are adopted as findings as if set forth in full herein.

-B. This ordinance will amend provisions in title 30 SCC to update regulations related to accessory dwelling units.
-In particular, the amendments will allow the establishment of detached ADUs on rural substandard lots and will eliminate the requirement that detached ADUs on rural lots be located within 100 feet of the primary dwelling.

-C. In considering the proposed amendments, the county evaluated various factors, including historical development patterns, existing housing market conditions, and legal decisions interpreting relevant GMA provisions.

-- Snohomish County is facing an affordable housing crisis and housing stock shortage.
+- A. The foregoing recitals are adopted as findings as if set forth in full herein. - B. This ordinance will amend provisions in title 30 SCC to update regulations related to ADUs.
+In particular, the amendments will allow the establishment of detached ADUs on rural substandard lots and will eliminate the requirement that detached ADUs on rural lots be located within 100 feet of the primary dwelling. - C. In considering the proposed amendments, the county evaluated various factors, including historical development patterns, existing housing market conditions, and legal decisions interpreting relevant GMA provisions. - Snohomish County is facing an affordable housing crisis and housing stock shortage.
 The purpose of the proposed amendments is to provide rural property owners a modest means to help diversify the County's rural housing stock and to provide rural property owners an opportunity equal to that of urban property owners to age in place, care for family members, and earn a modest supplemental income. - 2.
 The County does not expect that the proposed amendments will result in more than a de minimis increase in the amount of ADUs built in the rural area.
 Current standards allow the construction of attached or detached ADUs on all standard lots in rural and resource areas, regardless of lot size.
 Current standards allow ADUs on lots that are smaller than 10 acres.
 Since 2012, the County has permitted very few ADUs in the rural area.
 Between January 1, 2012, and December 31, 2019, the County issued permits for only 100 ADUs in the rural area (3 attached and 97 detached), an average of 13 per year.
-Over that time, ADUs accounted for only 3.3% of the total housing units permitted in rural areas (100 ADUs out of 3,016 total units).
-Between 1994 and 2019, which includes a period of over 15 years when detached ADUs were allowed on all lots in the rural area at an average of 28 per year, illustrating that ADUs only nominally contribute to rural growth in Snohomish County. - 3.
-All new ADU buildings must use exterior materials, roof form, window spacing, and proportions that approximate those of the primary residence, thus helping maintain the visual aspects of rural character. - 4.
-Snohomish County Code does not allow subdivision of substandard lots. - 5.
-Nearly all permits for ADUs in rural and resource areas have been for detached ADUs (98% from 2012 and 2019, and 89% from 1994-2011).
-It is likely that this trend will continue.
-The restrictions discussed above will help ensure that these units do not negatively affect rural character. - 6.
-The existing requirement in SCC 30.28.010 that most detached ADUs maintain a close association with the primary dwelling by being within 100 feet is not necessary to maintain existing rural character in Snohomish County.
+Over that time,

+ADUs accounted for only 3.3% of the total housing units permitted in rural areas (100 ADUs out of 3,016 total units).
+Between 1994 and 2019, which includes a period of over 15 years when detached ADUs were allowed on all lots in the rural area regardless of lot size, the County only issued permits for ADUs in the rural area at an average of 28 per year, illustrating that ADUs only nominally contribute to rural growth in Snohomish County.